thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 Check out [this](http://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js) stackoverflow for why this is encouraged by React.
 How can we refactor our previous example to remove this warning?

-Hint: We are using the `map()` function to iterate over our array.
-The callback function to map takes in additional parameters including the index, can we use that as our unique key to remove the warning?
+Hint: We are using the `map()` method to iterate over our array.
+The callback method to map takes in additional parameters including the index, can we use that as our unique key to remove the warning?

 ## Summary